40 Best Things to Do in St. Louis, MO

 Visit Missouri Wine Country

-The significant credit here goes to the German immigrants from the Rhine river valley that planted vineyards and created a culture where the only solace after a long day lies in a forgiving glass of wine.
+I have to give significant credit to the German immigrants from the Rhine river valley who planted vineyards and created a culture where the only solace after a long day lies in a forgiving glass of wine.

 Read a Book or Two at the Public Library

-The most striking aspect of the St. Louis Public Library is its history where a woman named Ira Divoll, in 1865, believed a subscription library should be created, which should work in tandem with the public education system.
+I learned that back in 1865, a woman named Ira Divoll believed that a subscription library should be created to work in tandem with the public education system.

-This idea developed into 17 locations in the public library system, including the central library.
+This idea eventually developed into 17 locations in the public library system, including the central library.

-This library has been expanded by generous donations and is home to more than 4 million books.
+Over the years, I’ve seen the library expand thanks to generous donations, and now it’s home to more than 4 million books.

 Follow the Beat at the Hollywood Casino Amphitheatre

-The Hollywood Casino Amphitheatre may look like an average concert venue.
+The Hollywood Casino Amphitheatre may look like an average concert venue, but I can assure you it has witnessed some very iconic musical moments.

 Watch a Play at The Fabulous Fox Theatre